chaeyeonku/chaeyeonku.github.io/README.md

 # chaeyeonku.github.io
-My Portfolio: this is my github portfolio that introduces my technical projects completed so far.
+This is my GitHub portfoli source code.
+By visiting chaeyeonku.github.io, you can take a look at some of my personal project descriptions and video demos.